Kingdom of al-Abwab: History

-In 1316 the Mamluks again invaded Makuria, intending to replace the disobedient king Karanbas with a Muslim monarch: Barshambu.
-Karanbas fled to al-Abwab, but as 40 years before the king of al-Abwab had him seized and handed over to the Mamluks.
+In 1316 the Mamluks again invaded Makuria, intending to replace the disobedient king Kudanbes with a Muslim monarch: Abdallah Barshanbu.
+Kudanbes fled to al-Abwab, but as 40 years before the king of al-Abwab had him seized and handed over to the Mamluks.
 One year later al-Abwab came into direct contact with the Mamluks: A Mamluk army pursued Bedouin brigands through central Sudan, following them to the port town of Sawakin, then westwards to the Atbara, which they followed upstream until reaching Kassala.
-Ultimately failing to catch the nomads, the Mamluks marched back downstream the Atbara until reaching al-Abwab.
+Ultimately failing to catch the nomads, the Mamluks marched back down the Atbara until reaching al-Abwab.
 Al-Nuwayri claimed that al-Abwab's monarch, while too afraid to meet the army, sent them provisions.
 Despite this the Mamluk army began to plunder the country for food before finally continuing their march to Dongola.

 In the 14th and 15th centuries Bedouin tribes overran much of Sudan.
-By 1367 it was recorded that the Mamluk sultan corresponded with a Shaikh Junayd of the Arab Jawabira tribe, a branch of the Banu Ikrima, who had arrived in Nubia while accompanying the Mamluk invasions.
+By 1367 it was recorded that the Mamluk Sultan corresponded with a Shaikh Junayd of the Arab Jawabira tribe, a branch of the Banu Ikrima, who had arrived in Nubia while accompanying the Mamluk invasions.
 He was recorded by al-Qalqashandi to have resided in al-Abwab, together with another Arab tribal Shaikh named Sharif.

 There is no mention of al-Abwab in sources after the 14th century.
-However, archaeological evidence from the region suggests that al-Abwab survived until the rise of the Funj sultanate, as Christian pottery has been found together with Funj pottery.
+However, archaeological evidence from the region suggests that al-Abwab survived until the rise of the Funj Sultanate, as Christian pottery has been found together with Funj pottery.
 Thus, it has been concluded that the state "certainly" thrived until the 15th and possibly even the 16th century.
 During the reign of the first Funj king, Amara Dunqas (r.
 1504–1533/4), the Sudanese Nile Valley as far north as Dongola was unified under his rule.

 Religion

 Al-Qashqandi wrote in 1412 that the king of al-Abwab had a similar titulature to the king of Armenia, implying that al-Abwab was a Christian state.
 Christian pottery continued to be produced in the region until the rise of the Funj.
 On the other hand, King Adur was probably a Muslim.
 The Assassin who was ordered by Sultan Baybars to watch over the Makurian puppet king was an Ismaeli Muslim.
 The Bedouin tribes that overran Nubia in the 14th and 15th centuries were Muslim, albeit only nominally.
-Nevertheless, they contributed to the Islamization of the country by intermarrying with the Nubians.
+Nevertheless, they contributed to the Islamisation of the country by intermarrying with the Nubians.
 According to Sudanese traditions a Sufi teacher arrived in the region in the 15th century, with some claiming that he settled in Berber in 1445, while others state that he settled near al-Mahmiya (north of Meroe) at the end of the 15th century.